Exact Label Recovery in Euclidean Random Graphs: Introduction

 For another example, consider submatrix localization (also referred to as the \emph{spiked Wigner model} or \emph{biclustering}).
 In the standard version of the problem, we observe a symmetric matrix $A \in \mathbb{R}^{n \times n}$.
 There is an unknown subset $S^{\star} \subset [n]$, and the matrix entries are sampled $A_{ij} \sim \mathcal{N}(\mu,1)$ if both $i,j \in S^{\star}$, and $A_{ij} \sim \mathcal{N}(0,1)$ otherwise.
 Submatrix localization has found applications in bioinformatics \citep{ChengChurch2000, shabalin2009}, text mining \citep{Dhillon2001}, and customer segmentation \citep{Hofmann1999}.
 We propose a geometric variant in which only some observations are available, dictated again by a geometric embedding in $\mathbb{R}^d$, which can be interpreted as a feature embedding.
 Interpreted this way, this new problem models submatrix localization tasks with limited observations, for which observations are only available between pairs of matrix indices with similar features.

-We introduce an abstraction of these geometric inference problems, the \emph{Geometric Hidden Community Model} (GHCM), for which the GSBM, $\mathbb{Z}_2$-synchronization, and submatrix localization are special cases.
+\xn{All of these geometric inference problems, namely the GSBM, $\mathbb{Z}_2$-synchronization, and submatrix localization, share a common feature: each vertex is associated with both a geometric embedding and an independent discrete community label.
+Observations for pairs of vertices which are sufficiently close are sampled according to their community labels.
+To unify and study this family of problems, we introduce the generalized \emph{Geometric Hidden Community Model} (GHCM), which encompasses these three geometric inference problems as special cases.
+See Definition \ref{def:ghcm} for a formal definition.}

 We identify the information-theoretic threshold for the general problem, which is stated in terms of a Chernoff--Hellinger divergence \citep{Abbe2015} of certain labeled mixture distributions, one for each label.
 We show that all of these inference problems can be handled by a single algorithmic framework, using a local propagation procedure to arrive at an almost exact labeling, followed by a refinement step to arrive at an exact labeling.
 The information-theoretic threshold is intimately tied with the success of the refinement phase; our proof of the refinement phase amounts to analyzing the genie estimator, which estimates the label of a single vertex given the labels of all remaining vertices.

 To show the negative side of the information-theoretic threshold (namely, that no algorithm succeeds below the purported threshold), we employ the framework of Abbe et al \citep{Abbe2021}.
 Essentially, it is enough to show that a given vertex is misclassified by the genie estimator with probability $\omega(1/n)$.
 In turn, the probability of misclassification can be lower-bounded in a unified way by employing a Cram\'er lower bound.
 The bound is tight enough to yield a sharp information-theoretic threshold for exact recovery.